Frequently Asked Questions

 What does it do?

 Simple Ear® products help you hear more clearly in certain situations where environmental noise might interfere, such as meetings, restaurant conversations, worship services, or at the movies.

 How are these programmed to my hearing?

-Our devices are made with digital software that are set to amplify sound frequencies that most need amplification for people.
+Our devices are made with digital software that are set to amplify the sound frequencies that help most people hear better.
 The advanced circuitry analyses all sounds and only amplifies the soft sounds which are most difficult to hear.
 You choose from preset modes and then have a manual volume control to change the levels until comfortable.